otlw/assess/README.md

 Next, you need to specify which account should get all created AHA-tokens.

-Open `/migrations/2_deploy_contracts.js` and set the variable _initialAhaAccount_ to the desired address.
+Open `/migrations/2_deploy_contracts.js` and set the variable `initialAhaAccount` to the desired address.

 If you have provided an inital set of users, this will automatically be set for you to the first address in the list.
 Optionally, you can also change how many tokens will be created.

-This should be the address you will be deploying from (account 0 from MetaMask) , OR, if you specify a list of initial users to be in mew the first account in that list.

 #### 3) Configure token & member distribution